 A Tradition at Palmer Distinctive Dentistry On Friday, November 3, Palmer Distinctive Dentistry hosted their 3rd Annual Free Dental Day for veterans.
-Palmer created this annual event in order to… read more →
+Palmer created this annual event in order to give back to the community, knowing that veterans do not receive routine dental treatment through the VA.
+“Everything couldn’t have turned out more perfect…from the volunteers that helped, the businesses that donated, and the veterans that participated, it was truly a perfect day!” exclaims Celia Bridges, the office manager.

 Workers with the most overtime hours were more likely to list “too busy with work” as their reason for leaving decayed teeth untreated.